 Another sign said:

 with a little red, white and blue AmericInn logo.

 The motel was just off the highway.
 It looked new, the parking lot shiny black with glacier-white lines ghosted with spraypaint halos.
 I parked and walked in.
 The lobby was a tiny version of a waiting room with a counter, two gold-upholstered chairs, a coffee table with a vase of artificial flowers and a rack of tourism brochures for attractions around the Quad Cities.

 There was a doorbell mounted on a little wood platform screwed to the counter with a sign that said

 I heard a TV in another room.
 Somebody was selling something to a lot of cheering, enthusiastic people.

-I rang the bell and the Indian man with the bug eyes came out.
-He wore a light blue shirt of a thin semi-translucent fabric that looked good with his skin.
+I rang the bell and an Indian man came out.
+He wore a light blue shirt of a thin semi-translucent fabric that looked good with his coffee-colored skin.

 I told him I wanted a room, preferably in a corner.
 I told him I was only staying for one night.
 He said if I wanted to stay longer, I could save ten dollars.
 Then we had the discussion about the credit card.

 After I signed the slip, I saw that a fortune had fallen out of my wallet.
 Whenever I eat Chinese food, I read the fortune cookie and I always save the fortune in my wallet.
 Over the years I have amassed quite a number of them.
 I picked up the fortune off the carpet and read it.